wp-plugins/fblike/readme.txt

 Check that your theme calls wp_footer() or do_action('wp_footer') and that you have entered a valid App ID on the plugin options page.

 == Changelog ==

+=1.3.1=
+* Typo in font list that caused Lucida Grande to not be reselected in the admin.
+Minor update it still worked just fine.

 = 1.3 =
 * Added option to display on search results page